• CFD, Fluid Flow, FEA, Heat/Mass Transfer: Feedbacks/Queries - fb@cfdyna.com

 • If the zone is a rigid body, a 'profile' or 'user-defined function (UDF)' can be used to define the motion of the rigid body or use the 6DOF solver.
 The motion of a solid-body can be specified either as a profile or as a user-defined function (UDF).
 A profile may be defined by the following profile fields: time (time), crank angle (angle) (in-cylinder flows only), position (x, y, z), linear velocity (v_x, v_y, v_z), angular velocity (omega_x, omega_y, omega_z), orientation (theta_x, theta_y, theta_z).

-2. unprescribed motion where the subsequent motion is determined based on the solution at each time step(for example, the linear and angular velocities are calculated from the force balance on a swing valve), as is done by the six degree of freedom (6DOF) solver.
+2. Unprescribed motion where the subsequent motion is determined based on the solution at each time step(for example, the linear and angular velocities are calculated from the force balance on a swing valve), as is done by the six degree of freedom (6DOF) solver.
 Motion induced by flow field which is dependent of the solution of flow field itself and found application in phenomena such as aero-elesticity and fluid-structure interactions (FSI).
 A noticeable difference with prescribed mesh motion case is that the deformation in this category of applications are low and as well as not known a-priori.
 If there is excessive deformation in solid, a high quality hexa mesh would be required.

 Example profile for motion of the solid-body